12 Tools Every Digital Marketing Agency Should Consider in 2020

 12. For connecting everything with everything – Zapier.

 The headline sounds vague, we know, but Zapier actually does exactly that: it helps you create links between various apps, thus automating the process of data collection and exchange.

 Both of these tools are referral marketing software.
-Both Influitive and Ambassador are highly-rated in their categories, and as specifically built to manage B2B referrals (though both can also handle B2C business models as well).
+Both Influitive and Ambassador are highly-rated in their categories and as specifically built to manage B2B referrals (though both can also handle B2C business models).

 Before you ask, “why do I need referral marketing software,” consider this: The #1 channel for getting new clients is referrals.
 It beats out any other client acquisition channel for digital agencies.
 And by a lot, as you can see from the chart below.

 We picked SEMRush instead of its competitors Moz and Ahrefs because it’s slightly more of a well-rounded tool.
 However, all three tools are excellent, and as an ad agency, you should probably have access to all three.
 You might want to throw in SpyFu and ScreamingFrog for good measure.

 But if we can only pick one tool, SEMRush wins to do competitive analysis, content and SEO audits, keyword research, content optimization, PPC optimization, social listening, and more.
 It is $99 per month, but if you’ve got even three clients, it’ll probably pay for itself in spades every month.